 Lao Cha sent back a small jar of the Big Dipper.
 At first, the Emperor was sad to see such a small amount of tea.
 But as soon as he drank it, he realized the tea leaves hold within all the misty rocky slopes of the Wuyi Mountains.
 As many times as he brewed it, the taste wouldn't subside.
 Flavorful, mineral, roasted, and sweet.
 It became a Wuyishan favorite.

-The Wuyi Mountain region is the place of 39 peaks, 99 valleys, and a river with 9 bends.
-The mountain peaks, though not incredibly high, are always shrouded with fog and mist.
-The moisture gets accumulated on the rocky sides of the mountains and then flows down these rocks to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun ("rock rhyme") taste for which "Big Dipper" Bei Dou Oolong Tea is famous.
+The Wuyi Mountain region is a place of 39 peaks, 99 valleys, and a river with nine bends.
+Though not incredibly high, fog and mist always shroud the mountain peaks.
+The moisture gets accumulated on the rocky sides of the mountains and then flows down these rocks to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun (岩韵 – "rock rhyme") taste, for which "Big Dipper" Bei Dou Oolong Tea is famous.

-Yan Yun is the mouthwatering sensation we get after sipping a craft tea.
-Thanks to this mesmerizing and pleasant sensation, we are enticed to continue our tea ritual.
+Yan Yun is the mouthwatering sensation we get after sipping a high-quality, high-mountain craft tea.
+It reflects the influence of the mountainous terroir and the unique combination of trace elements in the soil that the tree absorbs during its yearly growth cycle.
+This mesmerizing and captivating sensation entices us to continue our tea ritual.
 With each gongfu-style brew, the oolong tea taste transforms.
-Gradually, we begin noticing more and more layers of flavor and aroma.
-Indeed, these layers are a result of the growing process of yancha and the techniques farmers use to process the tea.
+Gradually, we begin to notice more and more layers of flavor and aroma.
+Indeed, these layers result from the growing process of yancha and the techniques farmers use to process the tea.

-Our "Big Dipper" grows in an area called Zheng Yan, the prime part of the famous Wuyi Shan area, in Fujian Province.
-It is a National Reserve in which the use of pesticides is prohibited.
+Our "Big Dipper" grows in an area called Zheng Yan, the prime part of the famous Wuyi Shan area in Fujian Province.
+It is a National Reserve with a strict prohibition of pesticides or herbicides usage.
 Naturally, this makes our Bei Dou Wuyi Oolong a pure organic tea.

-To make this Wuyi Oolong tea, farmers only employ traditional techniques, which they have been passing down for generations.
-Then, they roast the loose leaf oolong tea three times over a wood charcoal fire infusing it with the warming roasted taste and aroma.
-Finally, the tea artisans can achieve an incredibly well-balanced yancha with a mouth-watering finish.
+To make this Wuyi Oolong tea, farmers employ traditional techniques, which they have been passing down for generations.
+Then, they roast the loose leaf oolong tea three times over a wood charcoal fire, infusing it with the warming roasted taste and aroma.
+Finally, the tea artisans can achieve an incredibly well-balanced yancha with a mouthwatering finish.

 6g per 500ml 3-4min